 It recognises that establishing coherent and resilient ecological networks on land and at sea requires a shift in emphasis, away from piecemeal conservation actions and towards a more effective, more integrated, landscape-scale approach.
 Government says that the ‘biodiversity partnership’ an informal network made up of a huge number of individuals and organisations, already make an absolutely vital contribution to the conservation and enhancement of our biodiversity.
 Nature conservation charities are engaged in activities such as managing land, engaging the public and leveraging in resources.
 Many have led the way in developing the landscape-scale approach which is central to this strategy.
 Farmers and other land managers also play a crucial role in sensitively managing the environment – over 70% of land in England is farmed.
 A host of others also contribute in myriad ways, right down to individuals managing their gardens in a wildlife-friendly way.

 In Essex a network of organisations and individuals already exists to do this work, with Essex Biodiversity Project at its heart, and with over 15 years of practical experience.
-Our Biodiversity Action Plan is well-established to guide biodiversity conservation work, and has already adapted to the Landscape Scale approach, for example working with the Environment Agency to achieve the aims of the Water Framework Directive, and on Oxlip woodlands, and coastal grazing marshes.
+Our Biodiversity Action Plan is well-established to guide biodiversity conservation work, and has already adapted to the Landscape Scale approach, for example working with the Environment Agency to achieve the aims of the Water Framework Directive, with work in Oxlip woodlands, and coastal grazing marshes.
 The Outcomes of the Biodiversity 2020 Strategy will be achieved by the continuing work of Essex Biodiversity Project, and our 'Biodiversity Action Plan' section of this website sets out the habitats with which we will be working and the actions being taken to improve them.

 For Local Authorities